swcarpentry/python-novice-gapminder/_episodes/16-writing-functions.md

 >
 > Fill in the blanks to create a function that takes a list of numbers as an argument
 > and returns the first negative value in the list.
 > What does your function do if the list is empty?
+What if the list has no negative numbers?
 >
 > ~~~
 > def first_negative(values):